pyratebeard/pyratebeard.github.io/_posts/2017-07-18-raspberry-pi-vpn.md

 sudo cp /etc/openvpn/easy-rsa/keys/{server.crt,server.key,ca.crt} /etc/openvpn
 ```

-Open up the OpenVPN ("/etc/openvpn/server.conf") config file again and
 Now we can start our OpenVPN server
 ```
 sudo systemctl start openvpn
 sudo systemctl status openvpn
 ```

-We now have to generate keys for the clients we want on our VPN.
+We then have to generate keys for the clients we want on our VPN.
 It is good practice to have individual key pairs for each client, and not to share one key pair.
 This makes life easier if a device is lost or stolen, we only have to revoke one device's key pair.

 Generate the keys for the first client, changing the name to the device you will be using (run as root again)
 ```